From the Choirgirl Hotel

-From the Choirgirl Hotel (stylised in all lowercase) is the fourth studio album by American musician Tori Amos.
+From the Choirgirl Hotel is the fourth studio album by American singer-songwriter and pianist Tori Amos.
 It was released on May 5, 1998, on Atlantic Records.
-The album was Amos's first to be recorded at her own Martian Engineering Studios in Cornwall, England and was self produced, with the mixing being handled by longtime collaborators Marcel van Limbeek and Mark Hawley, whom she had married in early 1998.
+The album was Amos's first to be recorded at her own Martian Engineering Studios in Cornwall, England and was self-produced, with the mixing being handled by longtime collaborators Marcel van Limbeek and Mark Hawley, whom she had married in early 1998.

 In contrast with the sparse, minimalist sound of Amos's previous albums, From the Choirgirl Hotel features a greater emphasis on full band arrangements.
 Additionally, the album sees Amos integrate elements of electronica, trip hop, and dance music.
 The album marks the first appearance of Matt Chamberlain on drums; he has gone on to contribute to the majority of Amos's albums ever since.

 From the Choirgirl Hotel was commercially and critically successful.
 It peaked at number 5 in the US, becoming Amos's second straight top ten album in her home country, and reached number 6 in the UK.
 "Spark", the album's lead single, reached number 49 on the Billboard Hot 100, her highest position on the chart.
 Two further singles—"Jackie's Strength" and "Raspberry Swirl" / "Cruel"—were released, with the former reaching the top of the US Hot Dance Club Play chart.
 The album garnered two Grammy nominations – one for Best Alternative Music Performance, and another for Best Female Rock Vocal Performance (for "Raspberry Swirl").
 Amos promoted the album with the "Plugged '98" tour, her first with a full band.
 Performances from the tour were included on the live disc of her next release, To Venus and Back.
+In a 2026 interview with Exclaim!, Amos confirmed that a vinyl reissue was in progress.